 - Make sure your name, address, and phone number (NAP) are up to date and correct.

-- Add important information.
-This includes things like your security company logo, company description, hours of service, and more.
+- Add important business information.
+This includes things like your security company logo, company description, hours of service, contact information and more.

 - Select your categories.
-“Security Guard Services” and “Security Services” will typically be the best options for contract security teams.
+“Security Guard Services” and “Security Services” will typically be the best options for contract private security organizations.

-- Add unique images of your business like your guards on site, vehicles, etc.
+- Add unique images of your business like your guards on site, vehicles, etc to increase your brand visibility.

 - Save all your login passwords for future use and watch your business get more visibility!